Chinese Scientist Reveals He Helped Create First Genetically Edited Babies

 Not surprisingly, other scientists around the world spoke out against the research, which is considered by many to be unethical, dangerous, and immoral.

-Gene editing expert, Dr. Kiran Musunuru, from the University of Pennsylvania, said the research is “unconscionable… an experiment on human beings that is not morally or ethically defensible.”
+Gene editing expert Dr. Kiran Musunuru, from the University of Pennsylvania, said the research is “unconscionable… an experiment on human beings that is not morally or ethically defensible.”

-Others like Dr. Eric Topol, who heads the Scripps Research Translational Institute in California believe that Jiankui’s gene editing is premature considering the magnitude of what he’s dealing with in editing the map that creates a human being.
+Others, like Dr. Eric Topol, who heads the Scripps Research Translational Institute in California, believe that Jiankui’s gene editing is premature considering the magnitude of what he’s dealing with in editing the map that creates a human being.

-However, Harvard University’s George Church thinks it’s a good thing to attempt considering that HIV is a growing threat to public health.
-He said, “I think this is justifiable.”
+However, Harvard University’s George Church thinks it’s a good thing to attempt, considering that HIV is a growing threat to public health.

-Recently the CRISPR-cas9 tool treated adults with deadly diseases, but whatever genetic changes that occur with it cannot be passed through to a new generation.
+Recently, the CRISPR-cas9 tool treated adults with deadly diseases, but whatever genetic changes that occur with it cannot be passed through to a new generation.
 Editing genes in the embryo stage gives such changes the ability to be inherited.

 Although both embryos were used in the pregnancy attempt, only one was successfully edited with the genes needed to resist HIV infection.